 Some may want more clarification on Activity 1 Part 1.
-Everyone is assigned a latent variable and must develop six items to measure that latent variable.
+There are two groups in the class, and each group is to develop 5 scales to measure 5 latent variables.
 A latent variable is another term for a variable, but one not directly observed.
 A latent variable can be measured indirectly in several ways, one being a scale like taught in this course.
 Once measured with a scale, item responses are combined to form a composite score which is called a construct (i.e., a constructed measured of a latent variable).
 So, for example, once someone completes the life stress scale, we can use their numeric answers on each item to form a composite score and determine how much life stress that person may experience.